dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 5 may 2017
+Switch debouncing times can vary widely.
+Jack Ganssle has written [a guide to debouncing](http://www.ganssle.com/debouncing.htm) where he measured the bouncing times for 18 different switches.
+He made 300 presses on each!
+The median value was 1.5ms, but I should consult the datasheet for my switch to be sure.
+There were outliers that took tenths of ms!

 ## 28 apr 2017
 An empty std::unordered_map takes up 128 bytes.
 An empty std::map takes 16.
 Bret Wilson [wrote](https://groups.google.com/a/chromium.org/forum/#!topic/chromium-dev/rdxOHKzQmRY):